 • Sunrooms.

-ENERGY STAR also recommends having mini-splits in residences with atypical challenges, such as:
+ENERGY STAR also advises having mini-splits in homes with unique challenges, including:

 • Pricey electric heat from baseboards, wall heaters or radiators.

-• Pricey central heat, either due to high fuel expenses or reduced efficiency.
+• Expensive central heat, either due to high fuel costs or decreased efficiency.

-When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy exact control over settings from room to room, due to zoned mini-split technology.
+In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over settings from room to room, due to zoned mini-split technology.

-From helping you pick the ideal model to expertly installing it, our specialists at E.B.
+From helping you select the best model to knowledgeably installing it, our pros at E.B.
 Air can take care of all your mini-split installation needs.
-Call us at 979-335-4262 now to discover how a mini-split system can make your house cozier and to get your free estimate!
+Give us a call at 979-335-4262 today to learn how a mini-split system can make your home comfier and to receive your free estimate!